About Sisters Park & Recreation District

 Sisters Park & Recreation District will provide our community with exceptional recreation opportunities that enhance livability.

-We envision a full service parks and recreation district with facilities and programs to meet the needs of constituents of all ages.
+We envision a robust service parks and recreation district with facilities and programs to meet the needs of constituents of all ages.
 A high level of community participation leads to demonstrably better health and a stronger sense of well-being.
-Parks and recreation activities are served by a nimble and experienced organization able to adjust quickly to the needs of the community and external influences.
+Parks and recreation activities are served by a nimble and experienced organization, able to adjust quickly to the needs of the community and external influences.

-The Sisters Park & Recreation District was founded in 1995 as a non-profit organization to provide recreation, sports and enrichment programs for Sisters area youth and families.
-Many groups in the community came together to create SOAR (Sisters Organization for Activities & Recreation) including the Sisters School District, Sisters Kiwanis Club, Sisters Rotary Club, Sisters Rodeo Association, AARP and the Parent Teacher Association.
+Sisters Park & Recreation District was founded in 1995 as a non-profit organization to provide recreation, sports, and enrichment programs for Sisters area youth and families.
+Many groups in the community came together to create SOAR (Sisters Organization for Activities & Recreation) including the Sisters School District, Sisters Kiwanis Club, Sisters Rotary Club, Sisters Rodeo Association, AARP, and the Parent Teacher Association.

 In 1998 voters approved the formation of the SOAR District, a special park and recreation district, which is partially funded by taxes.
-The District boundaries are similar to the Sisters School District boundary.
-SOAR served Sisters and the outlying areas of about 14,000 residents.
-In 2009 the name of the organization was changed from SOAR to The Sisters Park & Recreation District (SPRD).
+The district boundaries are similar to the Sisters School District boundary.
+SOAR served Sisters and the outlying areas of about 10,000 residents.
+In 2009 the name of the organization was changed from SOAR to Sisters Park & Recreation District (SPRD).

 The Sisters Park & Recreation District is governed by a board of five elected officials.

-For board meeting minutes and agendas please click here.
+For board meeting minutes and agendas click here.